gregorbj/Archive-VisionEval/README.md

-# VisionEval
-VisionEval (VE) is a model system and supporting software framework for building collaborative disaggregate strategic planning models.
+VisionEval is a model system and supporting software framework for building collaborative disaggregate strategic planning models.
 Documentation is available on the linked [wiki](https://github.com/gregorbj/VisionEval/wiki).

 # Build Status